CMSTrackerDPG/runregistryclient/README.md

 ### How do you filter by subcomponent status?

 If you want to filter for subcomponent states such as *Pixel* or *SiStrip*, you must use the attribute names specified in the RunRegistry API.
-Unfortunately, they contain "-" and ".", characters so you need to use a little trick.
+Unfortunately, they contain "-" and "." characters, so you need to use a little trick.

 For example, to filter for the ```Track``` ```Status``` in the workspace ```Tracker``` then you need to do: